-The Woodford R. Porter Scholarship Program is the largest African American scholarship organization at the University of Louisville.
 Through its foundational four pillars, the program provides academic and personal/professional developmental support to Porter Scholarship recipients.
-It promotes interaction, enhances leadership opportunities, and encourages professional and/or graduate education for outstanding student residents of Kentucky.
-Each academic year is devoted to the continued development of programs and services offered to our 500+ porter scholar membership organization.
+As the largest scholarship organization, it promotes interaction, enhances leadership opportunities, and encourages professional and/or graduate education for outstanding student residents of Kentucky.
+Each academic year is devoted to the continued development of programs and services offered to our 500+ Porter Scholar membership organization.
 More importantly, the program is charged to not only support students as they matriculate but to also educate them in unique and creative ways that supplement their overall undergraduate experience at the University of Louisville.

-Programming and services provided to Porter Scholars include but not limited to:
+Programming and services provided to Porter Scholars include but are not limited to:

 - Early Arrival Program

-- Society of Porter Scholar (Recognized Student Organization)
+- Society of Porter Scholars (Recognized Student Organization)

 Points of Pride

 - Porter Scholars have been named as Prestigious Scholars for various academic years earning awards including the Truman Scholarship, Fulbrights, Critical Language, and the Etscorn International Summer Research award

 - Since the 2015-16 academic year Porter Scholars have utilized REACH support services more than 4000 hours on more than 3500 occasions each academic year; more than 52% of Porter Scholars have also actively participated in the retention program.

 - Porter represents the largest high-achieving scholarship program and recognized student organizations on campus

 - There are more than 15,000 Porter alumni around the world